Improve Your Interview Process by Becoming a Better Listener

 There are 3 other common errors:

-- First, is a lack of respect for one’s conversation partner.
+1) A lack of respect for one’s conversation partner.
 If you don’t have respect for what the other is saying, then not much listening is going to occur.

-- Second, is that one is distracted.
+2) One is distracted.
 If you are thinking of something else, overwhelmed with emotion or involved in another task (put those I phones away), then listening will be impaired.

-- Last, are mind-closing assumptions.
+3) Mind-closing assumptions.
 The best listeners are those who are always challenging their most closely held beliefs.
 They are always willing to be surprised and willing to listening to others who are challenging their assumptions.

 Monster: In your book, Power Listening, you quote Rudyard Kipling, “And yet don’t look too good, nor talk to wise,” as an adage to learning how to be a better listener.
 Can you explain?